 5. The occurrence of an event that causes nervousness or uncertainty.

 These and other warning signs call for preventive action.
-Don’t hesitate to discuss them with Marlene Wehrbein or Carol Hicks at (346-0400).
+Don’t hesitate to discuss them with Marlene Wehrbein or Elizabeth Figueroa at (346-0400).

 A: If one of the situations below ever applies to you, seek help from the OEA at once — do not talk to anyone else first!